Palolo875/kensho-1/replit.md

 ### AI/ML
 - **@mlc-ai/web-llm**: WebGPU-based LLM inference library.
+- **@xenova/transformers**: Browser-based transformer models for embeddings and NLP tasks.
 - **mathjs**: Used by CalculatorAgent for secure expression evaluation.
 - **pdfjs-dist**: PDF parsing and rendering library for document reading.
 - **tesseract.js**: OCR library for text extraction from images and scanned documents.